meetecho/janus-mobile-sdk/docs/README.md

 The `make` command downloads all the native dependencies you need to build the library on each platform.
 Once the `make` command finished, you are ready to link the platform-specific code to your C++, Android or iOS project.

+## Note for Windows Users

+This project uses a set of unix tools to build.
+We suggest you to use the [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) in order to avoid headaches!

 ## C++

 TBD